PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

     .append("circle");
 ```

+This will create circles for each element in our `nodesData` array.
 Our dev tools should look like this:

 ![](https://i.imgur.com/TO2ogs5.png)

 ## Add lines to the svg

+Add the following to the bottom of `app.js`:

 ```javascript
 var links = d3.select("#links")